amir-h-babaeian/Surface-Unfolding-and-Clustering/README.md

 ##Source code for papers titled:
-**Constrained Shortest-Path Distances with Applications to Surface Unfolding and Clustering** ⋅⋅*Ery Arias-Castro
+**Constrained Shortest-Path Distances with Applications to Surface Unfolding and Clustering** *Ery Arias-Castro
-⋅⋅*Amir Babaeian
+*Amir Babaeian
-⋅⋅*Thibaut Le Gouic
+*Thibaut Le Gouic

 Please acknowledge and cite the related papers.